vaishnavkoka/NLP_Assignment_2/README.md

 ### Acknowledgments
 - Our team worked in a synchronous manner so as to not burden a single person, and get the work done more effectively and in a timely manner.
 - We would like to thank Amod Thakur for providing tutorial sessions.
-- Of course, it wouldn't have been possible without the teaching of Mayank, sir.
+- Of course, it wouldn't have been possible without the teaching of Mayank sir.

 References:
 1. https://github.com/AamodThakur/NLP_Pre_Training